cebert/aws-lambda-performance-benchmarks/README.md

    - This approach helps us test cold start invocations much faster than having to re-deploy Lambdas or wait for all instances to become cold.
 -  **Rust Lambda support:** https://aws.amazon.com/blogs/compute/building-serverless-applications-with-rust-on-aws-lambda/
 -  **cargo-lambda-cdk:** https://github.com/cargo-lambda/cargo-lambda-cdk

+## Development Tools

+This project was built with assistance from [Claude Code](https://claude.com/claude-code), Anthropic's AI coding assistant.
+While Claude Code helped accelerate development, all design decisions, code review, and testing were performed by the author.